tizriverwind/MediMemo/README.md

 ## How to Install

 1. Clone repository
-2. cd to the cloned folder
+2. cd to the cloned folder and type command "npm i"
-3. npm install
-4. cd front => npm install => npm run build
+   - this will run npm preinstall automatically which includes these three commands "cd front && npm install && npm run build"
-5. cd .. => npm start
+3. npm start
-6. go to localhost:3000
+4. Go to localhost:3000

 ## Technologies Used